rzj0009/The-Ladies-Step-5/README.md

         qplot(TS$V1, TS$V2, geom = "line", col = TS$V3, main = "Changes of Allele Frequency throughout Generations", xlab =     "Generation", ylab = "Mean of Allele Frequency")

+###Conclusions
+The inventor of the toaster strudel would be pleased to learned that we ...

 ###Collaborations with Other Groups
 ##### Sharing is not a carb, so we shared our data with other groups to help them complete their projects.
 Below is the code we used to prepare the data to share with other groups.